Ahmad-Maartmesrini/SelfiApp/README.md

-# SelfiApp
+# SelfiApp (In Progress)
-take selfies and save it to the data base
+take selfies and save them to a database